 Removing a Service

-And for a service, head over to the service’s Settings.
+For a service, head over to the service’s Settings.

 So if you are looking to delete an app, stage, or service; you need to figure out if you are trying to just remove it from Seed or if you are trying to remove the deployed AWS resources.
-And remember that by default it only removes it from Seed.